-Gail holds an MBA from Oxford and manages a team of 75 staff, dealing with 2 hotels, one in Perth and one in Geraldton, and is Strata Manager for 7 Strata properties.
+Gail holds an MBA from Oxford and manages a team of 75 staff, dealing with 3 hotels, two in Perth which includes the brand new Curtin Exchange development and one in Geraldton, and is Strata Manager for 7 Strata properties.
 Gail also deals with potential owners and investors and is involved with rebranding current properties and the building of new properties.
-The Company is currently involved with a new development at Curtin University.